hnw/switchbot-actions/docs/specification.md

 A list of automation rules.
 Each rule is a map with the following structure:

   - **`name`**: (string, optional) A human-readable name for the automation.

   - **`cooldown`**: (string, optional) A duration (e.g., "5s") during which this automation will not be re-triggered for the same device after it has fired.
 Cooldowns are managed independently for each unique state key (e.g., per MAC address).

   - **`if`**: (map, required) Defines the trigger source and conditions.

       - **`source`**: (string, required) Must be one of:

           - `"switchbot"`: Triggers immediately when a device's state changes to meet the conditions (edge-triggered).
           - `"switchbot_timer"`: Triggers when a device's state has been continuously met for `duration`.
           - `"mqtt"`: Triggers immediately when an MQTT message is received that meets the conditions.
           - `"mqtt_timer"`: Triggers when an MQTT message's state has been continuously met for `duration`.

       - **`duration`**: (string, required for `_timer` sources) The period the state must be continuously met.

       - **`topic`**: (string, required for `mqtt` sources) The MQTT topic to subscribe to.
 Wildcards (`+`, `#`) are supported.

       - **`conditions`**: (map, optional) Defines the conditions that must be met.
 This single block is used to filter by device attributes (like `modelName` or `address`) and device state values (like `temperature: "> 25.0"`).

       - **`device`**: (string, optional) A reference to a device defined in the top-level `devices` section.
 If specified, the `address` from the referenced device will be automatically injected into `conditions.address`.
 If `conditions.address` is also explicitly defined, the `device` reference will take precedence and overwrite it.

-      > [!NOTE]
-      > **Backward Compatibility**:
-      > For backward compatibility, the legacy `device` and `state` keys are still supported.
-If they are found in the configuration, their contents will be automatically merged into the `conditions` block, and a `DeprecationWarning` will be logged.
-Users are encouraged to adopt the unified `conditions` block for new automations.
   - **`then`**: (list or map, required) Defines the action(s) to perform.
 Can be a single action (map) or a list of actions.

       - `type`: (string, required) The action type, e.g., `shell_command`, `webhook`, `mqtt_publish`.
       - Other parameters depend on the `type`.
 Values support placeholders (e.g., `{temperature}`, `{address}`).
 Refer to Section 5, "State Object Structure," for available placeholders.